 Level 3 applies to assets or liabilities for which there are unobservable inputs to the valuation methodology that are significant to the measurement of the fair value of the assets or liabilities.
-The Group has stock unit awards payable that was required to be measured at fair value on a recurring basis at the end of each reporting period prior to June 28, 2016.
-Change in fair value and inputs in the valuations are disclosed in Note 13.

-The carrying values of financial instruments, which consist of cash and cash equivalents, accounts receivable, financing receivable, short-term investment, amounts due from related parties, advances to suppliers, prepayments and other current assets, short-term bank borrowing, accounts payable, advances from customers, amounts due to related parties, other current liabilities and acquisition payable are recorded at cost which approximates their fair value due to the short-term nature of these instruments.
+The short-term financial instruments, which consist of cash and cash equivalents, accounts receivable, financing receivable, short-term investment, amounts due from related parties, advances to suppliers, prepayments and other current assets, accounts payable, advances from customers, amounts due to related parties, and other current liabilities, are recorded at costs which approximate their fair values due to the short-term nature of these instruments.
+The carrying values of long-term financing receivables and long-term investment which are time deposits, approximate their fair values as their interest rates are comparable to the prevailing interest rates in the market.